Estimated reading time: 11 minutes

 Social Signals

-Remember, social media followers will likely not like you if you only share links to your website.
-How often you share a page depends on your frequency.
-If you only post once a week, maybe only share a link every four to five weeks.
+Remember, your social media followers might not like you if you only share links to your website.
+How often you should share a page depends on your frequency.
+If you only post once a week, consider sharing a link every four to five weeks.
 If you post twice a day, you can share a link twice a week.
-It all depends on what feels acceptable to you and your followers.
+It all depends on what you and your followers find appropriate.

 Tip Four: List your business on review websites